ChrisAbdo/is219-data/README.md

 Which industries are most likely to secure an investment, and what might this suggest about investor preferences?

+What is the average return on investment (ROI) for entrepreneurs who accept deals on Shark Tank, measured by the difference between their initial valuation and final deal valuation?
+Is it ultimately worth it for entrepreneurs to accept deals on the show?

 ### Some more questions:

 Industry Trends:

 Which industries are most likely to secure an investment?